Note: Chat features are only available on Android devices.

 Chat features will be turned on when all the participants in a conversation have chat features.

 - If you don’t have the Messages app, download it from the Play Store.

 - If chat features are offered by Google for your carrier and device, the Messages app will prompt you to agree to the Jibe Terms of Service.
 You might be asked to enter your phone number as part of the chat features setup.

 - Chat features can be manually turned on in Menu Settings Chat features.

-Which carriers or regions are supported?
+Which regions are supported?

 Important: T-Mobile users with Advanced Messaging may be unable to chat or create a group chat with users outside of the T-Mobile network.
 For more information, please contact T-Mobile about upgrading to Universal Profile 1.0.

 I don’t have the Messages app.
 Can I still get chat features?

 Yes, if chat is available from your country/carrier.
 Download Messages app on your Android device if your default messaging app doesn't offer chat features.

 How do I know whether I’m talking to someone using chat features?